We at DVA send Metta to all the Sri Lankan people. May you all be healthy and safe.

 Dhamma (Sunday) School Program

-The live programs usually include a power point presentation and a showing of our short film: Dharma Voices for Animals Sri Lanka Project: Heart or Tongue?
+The live programs include a PowerPoint presentation and a showing of our short film: Dharma Voices for Animals Sri Lanka Project: Heart or Tongue?
 We include the history of how Sri Lanka was largely a vegetarian island before the invasion and occupation by European powers and a call to Sri Lankans to return to their culture of non-harming and compassion.
 Our team also hands out six-page brochures in Sinhala introducing DVA and explaining why Sri Lankans should adopt a plant-based diet:

-- to practice the Buddha’s teachings of compassion and non-harming
+- To practice the Buddha’s teachings of compassion and non-harming

-- to improve the health of children, families, and individuals
+- To improve the health of children, families, and individuals

-- to lessen the impact of environmental disasters such as global warming.
+- To lessen the impact of environmental disasters such as global warming.

 Our team presentations have also focused on medical doctors, soldiers, and farmers.
-Earlier this year DVA’s Sri Lanka Project team, along with our senior consultant Ananda Mahinkanda, presented at an army post.
+Earlier this year DVA’s Sri Lanka Project team, along with our project’s senior consultant Ananda Mahinkanda, presented at an army post.
 More than 1,200 soldiers attended with almost all expressing, after our presentation, their intention to switch to a compassionate diet.

 DVA’s Sri Lanka Project team also includes a group of veterinarians led by Dr. Chamith Nanayakkara, who are treating at no cost, the animals that live at the temples and monasteries, making presentations to the Dhamma schools, and organizing vegetarian groups at each school.

 We hold special events to bring attention to animal suffering caused by the Buddhist community.
-On May 5, 2018, DVA’s team of volunteers handed out 2,500 vegan ice cream cones on the streets of Colombo.